Mapping the prevalence of cancer risk factors at the small area level in Australia: Background

 \section{Background}

 In 2020, an estimated 19.3 million people were diagnosed with cancer worldwide \cite{sung2021global}, causing a huge health burden.
-Reducing cancer incidence can be achieved by altering particular health behaviours, often termed modifiable cancer risk factors.
+Moreover, incidence of cancer has been shown to exhibit strong spatial disparities, which due to improved models and better data accessibility are now communicated to the public via interactive Atlas platforms.
+In Australia, a notable Atlas is the Australia Cancer Atlas (ACA) \cite{RN424}, which provides interactive maps of small area level estimates of incidence and relative survival rates for a wide range of cancer types.

 Whiteman \emph{et al.} \cite{RN165} suggest that at least one in every three cancers in Australia can be attributed to modifiable risk factors such as tobacco smoking, obesity, poor diet, insufficient physical activity, excessive sun exposure and alcohol consumption.
-There is a strong individual level association between these modifiable behaviours and cancer incidence \cite{RN582, RN165, RN486, RN121}.
+Understanding the prevalence of cancer risk factors is pivotal to cancer prevention.

-To better understand how cancer risk factors vary by location and target interventions, many countries have generated small area estimates for their prevalence including Australia \cite{RN113}, the US \cite{RN426}, Canada \cite{RN395}, Iran \cite{RN119}, and Luxembourg \cite{RN492}.
+To better assess how cancer risk factors vary by location and target interventions, many countries have generated small area estimates for their prevalence including Australia \cite{RN113}, the US \cite{RN426}, Canada \cite{RN395}, Iran \cite{RN119}, and Luxembourg \cite{RN492}.
 When generating small area estimates, practitioners must consider the \emph{reach} and \emph{resolution} of their results.
-Reach refers to the proportion of the small ares for which estimates are available, while resolution pertains to the small area population and geographical sizes.
+Reach refers to the proportion of the small areas for which estimates are available, while resolution pertains to the small area population and geographical sizes.
 While the need for high resolution relates to minimizing outcome heterogeneity in larger areas and populations, the need for complete coverage (or high reach) ensures policy makers have complete spatial information.
-If small area estimates suffer from low reach or resolution the effectiveness of targeted interventions may be impacted.
+If small area estimates suffer from low reach or resolution the effectiveness of targeted interventions could be affected.

 In Australia, the Social Health Atlases of Australia (SHAA) \cite{RN113} is the major platform providing nationwide estimates for cancer risk factors at a small area level.
 The estimates were derived from the 2017-2018 National Health Survey (NHS).
 However the reach and resolution of the SHAA estimates could be improved.
 The larger areal units used in the SHAA combine heterogeneous sub-populations, resulting in estimates that are averages over different populations.
 The limitation regarding reach meant that no estimates are provided for very remote areas.
 Given that health disparities tend to widen with increasing remoteness \cite{RN581, RN338, RN608}, generating estimates for these areas is important for targeted public health initiatives in Australia.
 The modelled estimates provided by the SHAA use the best data source available, so the problem cannot be solved by using a different dataset or collecting better data; the solution is to use new methods of small area estimation (SAE) \cite{RN28}.